Code of Conduct

 POINT ACCUMULATION PENALTIES

 8 Points – Parent/Guardian phone conference with the Dean of Students.

-12 Points – 1 Day In-School Suspension AND a conference to include: Dean of Students, Parent/Guardian, Student, School Counselor and/or student’s teacher(s).
+12 Points – 1 Day In-School Suspension AND a conference that may include: Dean of Students, Parent/Guardian, Student, School Counselor and/or student’s teacher(s).

-16 Points – 2 Days In-School Suspension AND a conference to include: Dean of Students, Parent/Guardian, Student, School Counselor, and/or student’s teacher(s).
+16 Points – 2 Days In-School Suspension AND a conference that may include: Dean of Students, Parent/Guardian, Student, School Counselor, and/or student’s teacher(s).

 20 Points – May include a short term Out-of-School Suspension AND a Principal’s hearing.

 25 Points – May include a long term Out-of-School Suspension AND a Principal’s or Superintendent’s hearing.